thompson2091/chatbot/README.md

 npm run dev

-localhost:3001  = typical form to insert lead localhost:3001/chat = this is where you can chat with our bot using socket.io localhost:3001/bots/slack/events = slack events api callback endpoint
+localhost:3001  = typical form to insert lead localhost:3001/admin  = view all leads collected
+localhost:3001/chat = this is where you can chat with our bot using socket.io to insert a new lead localhost:3001/bots/slack/events = slack events api callback endpoint
 ```